 Welcome to Kanangra-Boyd

-With the pre-dawn brekkie and coffee smashed, we flung the overnight gear in the back of Mitch’s Forrester and shouldered our daypacks.
+With the pre-dawn brekkie and coffee smashed, we flung the overnight gear in the back of Mitch’s Forester and shouldered our daypacks.
 His girlfriend Greer had driven us down from their place in Blackheath the night before allowing us to a) sink courage beers and b) avoid a 4-hour post-hike car shuffle.

 Kanangra-Boyd National Park doesn’t mess around with foreplay.
 Within minutes we were powering along the plateau; massive cliffs were everywhere we looked as the sun shook off its hangover in the distance.
 With roughly a kilometre of elevation, it was incredible to see the true distance of the horizon.
 We stopped briefly to admire the sunlight reddening Kanangra Walls, but we couldn’t stay for long.
 I was starting to learn my first lesson of the trip…